Being police chief powered Val Demings’s political rise but could complicate her hopes of becoming Biden’s running mate

 'You can do better'

 Valdez Venita Butler was born in a two-room house in Jacksonville, Fla., the youngest of seven children.
 Her mother was a maid and her father was a janitor, but they lived long enough to see their daughter sworn in as chief of the Orlando Police Department.
-They died months apart in 2009, never seeing her become a congresswoman from Florida’s 10th District or a manager in the impeachment of Trump or, more recently, land on Biden’s list of potential running mates.
+They died months apart in 2009, never seeing her become a member of the House from Florida’s 10th Congressional District or a manager in the impeachment of Trump or, more recently, a name on Biden’s list of potential running mates.

 After responding to a radio ad looking for Orlando officers, Demings was elected president of her class at the police training academy and went to work on the midnight shift of Orlando’s west side.
 What followed was a steady rise and a steady drumbeat of praise from supervisors who saw her as a rising star.
 Her lone performance appraisal that could be described as middling came when she was pregnant, in 1989.
 As chief, she was censured by Internal Affairs after her service weapon was stolen out of her unlocked police SUV.